local and state guidelines

 Attendance data and proof of promotion: Grant recipients are required to complete a short assessment form after the completion of their project or event.

 Local planning: You must show that you have made specific plans to hold your event or activity in Medford.
 This means including a specific letter of support from the organization that controls the local venue.
 For example, if you plan to hold your event at the Medford Public Library, you must include a letter of support from the Medford Public Library saying that they want to host your event.
-We do not fund applications which show no sign of specific local planning.
+We do not fund applications which exhibit no sign of specific local planning.
 Please upload your letters using the online application system.

 Collaboration: Projects involving collaboration must include a letter from the collaborating organizations confirming their commitment to the project.
 Please upload your letters using the online application system.